cetinkrs/TiCard/README.md

 - [ ] Desktop UI with CustomTkinter

 ## License
-MIT License — feel free to use and modify. bu iyimidir sence
+MIT License — feel free to use and modify.